samthebest/dump/BasicSecurity.md

-# Basic Security - Aimed at ALL Ages (but mainly 8 year olds)
+# Basic Security - Aimed at ALL Ages (but mainly 8+ year olds)

 ## 0 Intro

 As technology progresses gradually all of ones property will be accessible digitally.
 It is therefore extremly important that young people understand basic security.
 In the future a sufficiently savy hacker will be able to steal everything you own if you do not follow these instructions.
 Learn young.

+The Notes section at the end aims to provide _some_ explanation.

 ## 1 Passwords